gwendall/way.js/README.md

 **[way-transform] attribute**
 Pass transform functions by name.
 Add multiple transforms by separating them with the "|" symbol.
-In case of conflicts between transforms, the last mentionned transform wins.
+In case of conflicts between transforms, the last mentioned transform wins.
 Some pre-build transforms **[PR welcome for more!]**

 Name | Description | Example